hattieonline/being/content/en/docs/prologue/Winter.md

 do you remember when we went to the emergency room because a swimming pool reflection of the sun gave my hands burns that looked like tree trunks? it was so uncanny.

 they gave me valium and i became so flippant
-that you pleaded me to never do drugs, which i did &amp; do,
+that you pleaded me to never do drugs, which i did & do
-which is okay because you did &amp; do more than me,
+which is okay because you did & do more than me,
 which reminds me that i am a seed you planted, worked for, loved absolutely.

 I am rooted in you and while I am not afraid of sneaky sunburns or opioid addiction,